Benefice Safeguarding Policy

 The PCCs and the incumbent have a duty of care to ensure the protection of the vulnerable in our church communities.
 In terms of safeguarding the Incumbent and the PCCs will:

-• Promote a safer Church for all in the Church community, and ensure there is a plan in place to raise awareness of, promote training and ensure that safeguarding is taken seriously by all those in the Church community.
+- Promote a safer Church for all in the Church community, and ensure there is a plan in place to raise awareness of, promote training and ensure that safeguarding is taken seriously by all those in the Church community.

 When there is a disclosure of harm or there are concerns about the welfare of any children, young people or vulnerable adult, all adults in our church community are expected to share their concerns with the Benefice Safeguarding Officer or the Rector.
 Any referrals should be made without delay to Suffolk County Council Customer First – 0808 800 4005 (freephone from landlines and some mobiles).
 If a child, young person or vulnerable adult is at risk of immediate harm, the police should be informed immediately – 999.
-Please refer to the flowchart below for more contact details.

 Benefice Safer Recruitment Policy

-Cockfield Benefice Safer Recruitment Policy Jan 2022
+Cockfield Benefice Safer Recruitment Policy reviewed Nov 2025